 The General Department of Hydrometeorology said that in the coming time, natural disasters are likely to become complicated, unpredictable and extreme.

-It is forecasted that there may be many severe heat waves in many regions across the country with temperatures higher than the average of many years.
+It is forecast that there may be many severe heat waves in many regions across the country with temperatures higher than the average of many years.

 After El Nino, the impact of La Nina in the last months of the year can cause heavy rain and floods, especially in the Central region, accompanied by landslides and flash floods in mountainous areas.

-ENSO phenomenon maintains neutral state until June with probability 80-85%, then has the possibility of transitioning to La Nina state with probability 60-65% and is likely to last in the last months of 2024.
+The ENSO phenomenon will maintain a neutral state until June with a probability of 80-85%, then likely to transition to La Nina state with a probability of 60-65% and likely to last in the last months of 2024.

 From April to June 2024, heat waves are likely to increase in intensity and gradually expand to other parts of the Northern, North Central and Central regions.

-In the Northern and Central regions, heat waves and severe heat waves are likely to occur more frequently than the average of many years in July and August, so be prepared for especially severe heat waves.
+In the Northern and Central regions, hot weather and intense heat are likely to occur more frequently than the multi-year average in July and August, with precautions against exceptionally severe heatwaves.

 The heat tends to decrease from the second half of August in the North and from September in the Central region.

-The Central Highlands and the South are forecast to experience drought until the first half of May; the Central region is likely to experience prolonged drought from April to August.
+Forecasts indicate that the drought will continue in the Central Highlands and Southern Vietnam until the first half of May; Central Vietnam is likely to experience prolonged drought from April to August.

 From the end of June, there is a possibility of storms and tropical depressions appearing in the East Sea; there are about 11-13 storms in the East Sea, of which 5-7 storms are likely to affect the mainland.
 Storm and tropical depression activity is likely to be concentrated in the second half of the storm season from September to November.

-At the meeting, localities proposed that the Central Government continue to provide financial support for localities to overcome the consequences of natural disasters in 2023, build resettlement areas to relocate people in emergencies, upgrade reservoirs, dams, and key dike locations.
+At the meeting, localities requested the central government to continue providing financial support to localities to overcome the consequences of natural disasters in 2023, build resettlement areas to relocate people in emergency situations, and upgrade critical reservoirs, dams, and dike sections.

-Localities also requested central ministries and branches to develop and submit to competent authorities to issue Decrees and Decisions to replace Decree No. 02/2017/ND-CP and Decision No. 01/2016/QD-TTg which have expired.
+Local authorities also requested that central ministries and agencies develop and submit to competent authorities for promulgation Decrees and Decisions to replace Decree No. 02/2017/ND-CP and Decision No. 01/2016/QD-TTg, which have expired.

-Ha Tinh province, one of the localities with the most reservoirs in the country (348 reservoirs with a total capacity of about 1.6 billion m3 of water), wishes to soon implement the project to build Trai Doi reservoir, whose planning has been approved by the Prime Minister.
+Ha Tinh province, one of the localities with the most reservoirs in the country (348 reservoirs with a total capacity of about 1.6 billion m3 of water), wishes to soon implement the project to build Trai Doi reservoir, which has been approved by the Prime Minister.

 Ha Tinh also hopes that central ministries and branches will help the province research comprehensive solutions to enhance flood drainage capacity and minimize flooding in the Ngan Sau river basin.

-Thua Thien Hue province recommends that central ministries and branches allocate resources to promptly implement inspection and assessment of safety management of dams, irrigation and hydropower reservoirs.
+Thua Thien Hue province has requested central ministries and agencies to allocate resources for the early implementation of inspection and evaluation of safety management of irrigation and hydropower dams and reservoirs.

-Dak Nong province proposed to focus on increasing forest cover and forest cover quality; have a strategy to reorganize agricultural production to be more adaptable to weather instability and natural disasters.
+Dak Nong province proposed focusing on increasing forest cover and the quality of forest cover; and developing a strategy to reorganize agricultural production to better adapt to weather instability and natural disasters.

-Speaking at the Conference, UN Resident Coordinator in Vietnam Pauline Tamesis emphasized that one of the UN's priorities is to fund the institutionalization of early actions in disaster management.
+Speaking at the conference, the UN Resident Coordinator in Vietnam, Pauline Tamesis, emphasized that one of the UN's priorities is to fund the institutionalization of early action in disaster management.

-Ms. Pauline Tamesis said that Vietnam needs to integrate early actions into institutional frameworks, policy mechanisms and ensure sufficient financial resources to implement early actions in disaster management.
+Ms. Pauline Tamesis suggested that Vietnam needs to integrate early actions into its institutional framework and policy mechanisms, and ensure sufficient financial resources are available to implement these early actions in disaster management.

-For early action in disaster management, accurate and reliable disaster data and information, along with the ability to analyze data, are crucial to capture information about the most vulnerable, especially women and children.
+For early action in disaster management, accurate and reliable disaster data and information, along with the ability to analyze that data, are crucial in understanding the most vulnerable groups, especially women and children.

 Ms. Pauline Tamesis also recommended that Vietnam further strengthen empowerment and prioritize community participation in disaster risk management.

-Deputy Prime Minister Tran Luu Quang and delegates take a souvenir photo at the Conference - Photo: VGP/Hai Minh
+Deputy Prime Minister Tran Luu Quang and delegates took a souvenir photo at the Conference - Photo: VGP/Hai Minh

 Creating a favorable legal corridor for disaster prevention, control, search and rescue

-Concluding the Conference, the Deputy Prime Minister highly appreciated all levels and sectors for closely monitoring the situation; being proactive in directing the response and overcoming the consequences relatively well on the general level of the whole country compared to many previous years; the quality of hydrometeorological forecasting has improved a lot, which is very encouraging; the policy mechanism has been adjusted very promptly, especially the birth of the Law on Civil Defense... contributing to minimizing the damage of natural disasters and incidents in the past time.
+Concluding the Conference, the Deputy Prime Minister highly appreciated all levels and sectors for closely monitoring the situation; being proactive in directing response and overcoming consequences relatively well on the general level of the whole country compared to many previous years; the quality of hydrometeorological forecasting has improved a lot, which is very encouraging; policy mechanisms have been adjusted very promptly, especially the birth of the Law on Civil Defense... contributing to minimizing damage caused by natural disasters and incidents in recent times.

-However, the Deputy Prime Minister frankly acknowledged that the awareness of officials and people is still lacking in some places; not all places do a good job of inspection, supervision, and urging, even before the natural disaster and flood season.
+However, the Deputy Prime Minister frankly acknowledged that the awareness of officials and people is still incomplete in some areas; not all places are doing a good job of inspection, supervision, and urging, even before the natural disaster and flood season.

-There are also issues in monitoring, forecasting, and early warning that need to be rectified and improved; some legal regulations are not clear, overlap, or are not suitable, some of which were issued 15 years ago.
+Monitoring, forecasting, and early warning work also has issues that need to be rectified and improved; some legal regulations are not clear, overlap, or are not suitable, some of which were issued 15 years ago.

 On a national level, the resilience of infrastructure is still limited, so it needs to be gradually invested in and developed.

-The Deputy Prime Minister directed ministries and branches to continue to complete the amendment and supplementation of legal documents; boldly propose new regulations to create a complete and favorable legal corridor for natural disaster prevention and control, search and rescue work.
+The Deputy Prime Minister instructed ministries and agencies to continue refining and amending legal documents; and to boldly propose new regulations to create a complete and favorable legal framework for disaster prevention, control, and search and rescue operations.

-The Deputy Prime Minister requested to strengthen inspection and supervision work, especially before the rainy and flood season; regularly review, calculate and update disaster and incident response scenarios to be as close to reality as possible.
+The Deputy Prime Minister requested that inspection and supervision be strengthened, especially before the rainy season; and that disaster and incident response scenarios be regularly reviewed, calculated, and updated to be as close to reality as possible.

 The hydro-meteorological forecasting agency must continue to improve the quality of forecasts to be as timely and accurate as possible, the Deputy Prime Minister requested.

-The Deputy Prime Minister also suggested that each locality focus on improving its management capacity; increase the delegation of authority and enhance the responsibility of local leaders because they are the ones who directly command on the spot and can make the wisest and most reasonable decisions at the time of incidents and natural disasters.
+The Deputy Prime Minister also suggested that each locality focus on improving its management capacity; increase the delegation of authority and raise the responsibility of local leaders because they are the direct commanders on the spot, and can make the wisest and most reasonable decisions at the time of incidents and natural disasters.

-The Deputy Prime Minister emphasized the need to strive to mobilize investment resources and other resources for natural disaster prevention, control, search and rescue, focusing on mobilizing resources from society for overcoming the consequences of natural disasters and incidents in the spirit of promoting the tradition of sharing in times of difficulty and adversity.
+The Deputy Prime Minister emphasized the need to mobilize investment resources and other resources for natural disaster prevention, control, search and rescue, focusing on mobilizing social resources for overcoming the consequences of natural disasters and incidents in the spirit of promoting the tradition of sharing in times of difficulty and adversity.

 Deputy Prime Minister Tran Luu Quang hopes that international organizations will continue to accompany Vietnam, especially in exchanging and sharing information and experiences with other countries; supporting professional training, especially in accurate forecasting; and paying attention to investing in projects to build infrastructure, equipment for natural disaster prevention and control, and search and rescue using non-refundable aid and preferential loans./.